afterlogic/aurora-module-core/README.md

 # aurora-module-core
-System module who provide core functionality such as User management, Tenants management
+System module that provides core functionality such as User management, Tenants management